anderslatif/Kea_SOFT_System_Integration_2024_Spring/00._Course_Material/02._Slides/IaC/IaC.md

 ---

-# Reflect on Configuration Manamgemnt Tools
+# Reflect on Configuration Management Tools

 I've only worked with Ansible, personally.